Branden Jacobs-Jenkins: Honors

-He received the Helen Merrill Award in Playwrighting, Emerging Playwright category, in 2011.

-He received the Paula Vogel Award from the Vineyard Theatre in 2011.
+In 2010 he won a Fulbright Award which funded him while studying and developing plays in Germany at the Freie Universität Berlin.
+He then went on to receive the Helen Merrill Award in Playwrighting—Emerging Playwright category—in 2011 followed by the Paula Vogel Award from the Vineyard Theatre in the same year.
 The award is "presented annually to an emerging writer of exceptional promise."
-He was in residence at the Vineyard Theatre in 2011 because of the award."Branden Jacobs-Jenkins Wins 4th Annual Paula Vogel Playwriting Award" stage-directions.com, accessed March 2, 2016.
+It provided him a 2011 residency at the Vineyard Theatre.

-He was given the Steinberg Playwrights Award in 2015.
+In 2015, he won the Steinberg Playwrights Award.
 Paige Evans, the artistic director of LCT3 said that his "plays are fiercely intelligent, ambitious, and boldly theatrical....
 They challenge, entertain, and unsettle audiences, making us laugh, gasp, and think deeply about race, class, personal ambition, and other complex issues.”

 He received the Windham–Campbell Literature Prize (Drama) at Yale University in 2016; the prize includes a cash amount of $150,000.
 He received the 2016 PEN/Laura Pels Theater Award, Emerging American Playwright.
 In 2016, he also received a Creative Capital award with collaborating artist Carmelita Tropicana.

 He was named a MacArthur Fellow, Class of 2016.
 The fellowship comes with a monetary award of $625,000, made in installments over five years.
 The foundation noted, in part: "Many of Jacobs-Jenkins’s plays use a historical lens to satirize and comment on modern culture, particularly the ways in which race and class are negotiated in both private and public settings."

-In 2018, Jacobs-Jenkins was a finalist for the Pulitzer Prize for Drama for his play Everybody.
+In 2015 and 2018, Jacobs-Jenkins was a finalist for the Pulitzer Prize for Drama for his plays Gloria and Everybody.
+In 2025, he received the prize for Purpose.

 In 2020, he was awarded USA Artists and John Simon Guggenheim Memorial Foundation Fellowships.

+Personal

+In 2019, he married actor Cheo Bourne.
+The couple have a daughter together.